 NuFace Trinity is the most advanced one, as it is designed with interchangeable attachments.
 Facial Trainer attachment is the basic one for skin toning, and is included with the purchase of NuFace Trinity device.
 Trinity ELE microcurrent attachment is designed for treating small and hard to reach places.
 For example, you can use it for lip and eye areas like smile lines, nasolabial folds, crow’s feet, and eyebrow furrows.

 Trinity Wrinkle Reducer is an LED attachment that acts as a red light therapy device.
-It does not produce a microcurrent, but instead delivers a combination of red, amber and infrared lights that target fine lines and wrinkles.
+It does not produce a microcurrent, but instead delivers a combination of amber, infrared and red light, which target fine lines and wrinkles.
 The extra attachments can be purchased separately, as a bundle, or as a part of different NuFace Trinity Kits (on Amazon).

 NuFace Mini is just as powerful as Trinity model, but it is smaller in size.
 It is portable and not compatible with Trinity ELE and Wrinkle Reducer attachments.